spatie/laravel-feed/README.md

 - An array or collection of `FeedItem`s
 - An array or collection of arrays containing feed item values

-### Adding attachments
+### Enclosures

-You can add attachments to the feed like so.
+You can add an enclosure to the feed like so.
 ```php
 // app/NewsItem.php